ziyadslm/bo2-remix/README.md

 # About

-A remix of the traditional Black Ops 2 zombies experience... adding quality of life improvments, various gameplay tweaks and Black Ops 4 inspired perk changes.
+A remix of the traditional Black Ops 2 zombies experience... adding quality of life improvements, various gameplay tweaks and Black Ops 4 inspired perk changes.

 # General: